hashicorp/terraform-provider-aws/website/docs/d/coip_pools.html.markdown

 ## Attributes Reference

-* `ids` - A list of all the COIP Pool Ids found.
+* `pool_ids` - A list of all the COIP Pool Ids found.
 This data source will fail if none are found.